 - Continue on knitting the pattern with the next row

-- Slip the marker over to the left-hand needle
+- Slip the marker over to the right-hand needle (this tells you it is the beginning of the round.

 - Continue knitting